Pindosaputra123/CashMate/README.md

 ## License

-- **Sistem Informasi Akademik Sekolah is open-sourced software licensed under the MIT license.**
+- **CashMate is open-sourced software licensed under the MIT license.**